Annemasse: Economy

 The main activity is commerce: due to the current foreign exchange situation, many Swiss residents come to Annemasse to purchase food and other commodities.
 A large proportion of the population work in Geneva, where the salaries are higher than in France.

 Annemasse has 1,898 company locations on its territory, a large share of it being shops and services.
 The three main companies operating in Annemasse are Parker Hannifin (turnover: €134 million), Siegwerk (€107 million) and Géant Casino Annemasse (€17 million, enlarged in 2003).

 Transport

 Annemasse is an important crossroad.
 It is the last exit of the French motorway A40 before the border and is thus well connected with the other cities of the region.
 It is also connected to Annecy via motorway A41.

 Local transport is done with 6 bus lines by the TP2A company (Transports publics de l'Agglomération d'Annemasse).
 A tram is connected to the Swiss border.

 Annemasse has had a railway station since 1880.
 It is the second most important station of the department with 2,000 passengers a day.
 To encourage mobility, the CEVA project has extended the existing rail connection between Annemasse and Gare de Cornavin through Genève Eaux-Vives.

-Annemasse also has a small airport for small tourist and business planes.
+Annemasse is served by Geneva Airport, which is located 26 km north west of Annemasse.